pwikapanel/illustrator-panel/Adobe Exchange/Instructions to Testers.md

 5. click "OK" when complete
 6. click the button "Save" in Svija Tools
 7. open the SVG file in sync/Svija/SVG Files and verify that there are rectangles named henry and joe

+The problem varies depending on the Illustrator version, and your version may not even suffer from this issue.

 ------------------------------
 ### 08:05 Test the "Duplicate Layers" button